mpadge/hackmd-stat-software/unsupervised.md

 data.

-  - **UL1.2** Unsupervised learning which uses row or column names to label output objects should assert than input data has non-default row or column names, and issue an informative message when these are not provided.
+  - **UL1.2** Unsupervised learning which uses row or column names to label output objects should assert than input data have non-default row or column names, and issue an informative message when these are not provided.